emilymillican/MealSlackersPublic/README.md

 ## Github Layout

 - **Master branch:** Main branch with the current best project
-- **Production branch:** 'master' branch for back-end team to work/test without worrying about stability of project for front-end team to work
+- **Production branch:** 'master' branch for back-end team to work/test new features before merging to functional master branch
+- **Heroku branch:** Branch that is pushed up to Heroku for deployment
 - **Name branches:** Current updated features individuals are working on for review or collaboration

 ## Use of project

 Start by cloning the repository into a working directory using

-'''shell
+'''
 git clone <repo-URL>
 '''

 cd into the './BoulderSlackers/server/' directory.
 Edit the 'database.js' file to point to your database.
-The default is a localhost postgres server on port 5432, with a database 'lab6', with the authorization: user-'postgres', password-'pass'.
+The default is a localhost postgres server on port 5432, with a database 'bsz', with the authorization: user-'postgres', password-'pass'.

+The postgres database is initialized with the 'database.sql' file in db/. ***Note: Resetting the database might require editting the file to remove the tables first***

-Once the database is configured (instructions for setting up the database will be added to the readme at a later date), run the following command to install the node dependencies for the project.
+Once the database is configured, run the following command to install the node dependencies for the project.

-'''shell
+'''
 npm install
 '''